-Testing a No Start-No Spark or misfire condition on your 2.4L (SOHC) Mitsubishi (Chrysler Sebring or Dodge Stratus) is not hard at all and this article will show how to in easy to follow step by step instructions.
+Testing a 'no-start no-spark' or misfire condition on your 2.4L (SOHC) Mitsubishi (Chrysler Sebring or Dodge Stratus) is not hard at all and this article will show how to in easy to follow step by step instructions.

 Also, to use the info in this tutorial you don't need a scan tool!

-NOTE: This article covers the Coil-on-Plug (C.O.P.) ignition coil and crankshaft position (CKP) sensor test on the 2.4L Single Overhead Cam (SOHC) engine and the 1.8L Mitsubishi engine.
+NOTE: This article covers the Coil-On-Plug (C.O.P.) ignition coil and crankshaft position (CKP) sensor test on the 2.4L Single Overhead Cam (SOHC) engine and the 1.8L Mitsubishi engine.
 To see if this tutorial applies to your specific vehicle, take a look at the Applies To: box on the right column.

-BAD Ignition Coil / BAD Crank Sensor
+Symptoms Of A Bad Ignition Coil / Bad Crank Sensor

-When one or several ignition coils on your Mitsubishi (or Chrysler Sebring or Dodge Stratus) have gone BAD, you'll know right away.
+When one or several ignition coils on your Mitsubishi (or Chrysler Sebring or Dodge Stratus) have gone bad, you'll know right away.
 Your vehicle will display one of the following symptoms:

 - The car will run and idle rough.